Leviathan (TV series): Release and reception

 The series released on July 10, 2025, worldwide on Netflix.

 The series received average to positive reviews in the English-speaking world.
-Praise was directed at the worldbuilding, action, themes, and art direction, however Polygon and Ready Steady Cut criticized the young adult tone and underuse of the premise.
+Praise was widely directed at the worldbuilding, action, themes, and art direction, however Polygon and Ready Steady Cut criticized the young adult tone and underuse of the premise.
+Gizmodo, calling the anime "imperfect" and criticizing animation that "may occasionally falter", still praised it for rising "above its visual shortcomings".

 IGNs Kristen Carey lauded the series as a potential "modern classic", comparing the animation and setting to that of Studio Ghibli.
 Carey noted the explicitly queer characterization of Sharp towards the latter portion of the series, where they choose to maintain their more masculine identity even after their assigned gender is revealed.

-Gizmodo, calling the anime "imperfect" and criticizing animation that "may occasionally falter", still praised it for rising "above its visual shortcomings".
-Mir Fantastiki magazine review claimed that the adaptation lacks "the craziness that made the book so appealing", however, calling it "heartfelt and engaging" and "a largely faithful adaptation".
+Mir Fantastiki claimed that the adaptation lacks "the craziness that made the book so appealing", however concluded that it was "heartfelt and engaging" and "a largely faithful adaptation".